 Some of our kids are on a path to college, and that's wonderful.
-But 1 out of 4 CMS students don't go beyond a high school diploma, and it is well-known that Charlotte has a problem with persistent poverty.
-Studies show that if you're born poor in Charlotte, you're more likely to stay poor than in 50 similarly-sized US cities.
+But 1 out of 4 CMS students don't go beyond a high school diploma.
+It is well-documented that if you're born poor in Charlotte, you're more likely to stay poor than in 50 similarly-sized US cities.

 But it needn't be so.
 We have thousands of unfilled tech jobs in Charlotte, and it is said our deficit of trained tech talent contributed to Charlotte losing the Amazon HQ2 bid.
 We also have a strong demand for skilled tradespeople such as electricians and mechanics that must be filled by the next generation.
 Many of these jobs pay well and don't require the debt and delay of a traditional four-year degree.

 Every young adult who graduates from our county's schools should have one-on-one career counseling to connect them with good-paying jobs in our region and necessary training and certifications to achieve them.
 No graduating senior should leave our school system without the benefit of a concrete plan for meaningful employment, paired with the necessary tools of financial literacy to protect early gains in the workforce and build household wealth.
 This priority is not only for young adults - we must scale up efforts to connect all residents who are ready to work with the requisite training to fill the employment needs of our region's employers.

 We must set our residents up for success, and the links between pre-K programs and later academic success are well-documented.
 Increasing investments in universal access to pre-k and childcare ensures all our kids are ready to learn when they enter a formal school setting, not only the ones whose families can spend thousands on pre-k tuition.
 Equally important, this program also allows parents to stay in the workforce, earning household income for family stability and opportunity.

 Mental Health in our Schools and Community